 During the summer months (May to August), tours are offered daily at 11:30 a.m., as well as 2 p.m. and 4 p.m.
 Meet your interpretive guide at the front entrance five minutes before the tour start time.

-We have three new tours this summer which we are pleased to present to you.
+We have three regular tours in summer which we are pleased to present to you.

-The Lemonade Tour: Find out how lemonade made it up to the Yukon during the Gold Rush, who was able to get it, and why it was important.
+The Lemonade Tour: Learn about Yukon transportation and shipping routes, and their history, through the lens of lemonade.
+Find out how lemonade made it up to the Yukon during the Gold Rush, who was able to get it, and why it was important.

 The Ingenuity Tour: Take a journey through the make-do mechanics and DIY transportation methods throughout Yukon history.